 Employment of J-2 Dependents

-The U.S. Citizenship and Immigration Services (USCIS) may grant an individual in J-2 visa status permission for employment in the United States.
-J-2 visa holders are not eligible to be employed until they have received employment authorization from USCIS in the form of an Employment Authorization Document (EAD).
-Authorized dates of employment for J-2 visa holders are noted on the EAD and usually match the dates on the Form DS-2019.
+Individuals in J-2 status are eligible to apply for U.S. employment authorization by submitting an application to the U.S. Citizenship and Immigration Services (USCIS).
+J-2 dependents are not eligible to work in the U.S. until they have received approval from USCIS in the form of an Employment Authorization Document (EAD).
+Authorized dates of employment for J-2 dependents are noted on the EAD, and usually match the dates on the Form DS-2019.
+J-2 dependents must be in the U.S. in J-2 status in order to submit an application for employment authorization.
 Once an application has been received by USCIS, it may take 4-6 months to be approved.
 We advise that you make a photocopy of your entire employment authorization application for your own records before mailing it to USCIS.

 Employment Authorization Application Checklist